Frequently Asked Questions

 Where does the money go?

 Every year, the Mayor, City Council, City Administrator and city staff must forecast the coming year's Expenditures and incorporates those estimates into the Municipal Budget.
-The pie chart below depicts the General Fund budget by department for Fiscal Year 2022.
+The pie chart below depicts the General Fund budget by service unit for Fiscal Year 2025.

 What is the annual budget timeline?